 Unfortunately after 22 min the SiPM got unplugged from the Cu plate, reached a temperature larger than 200~\textdegree{}C and got broken.
 Figure~\ref{fig:sipm_heat} shows the localization of the heating induced by the over voltage condition on the single cell under bias.

-During the annealing treatment, we have measured a $\rm I_{IND}$ current of 200 (400) mA for $\rm \Delta V_{IND}$ of 5 (8) V, corresponding to a dissipated power of about 6 (13)~W. The temperature measured on the SiPM active region was $\sim 150$~\textdegree{}C.

-We repeated the measurement on another cell of the same device at $\rm \Delta V_{IND}$ of 8 V. Figure~\ref{fig:sensl_cell} shows the \idark variation as a function of the exposure time.
+During the annealing treatment, we have measured a $\rm I_{TEST}$ current of 200 (400) mA for $\rm \Delta V_{IND}$ of 5 (8) V, corresponding to a dissipated power of about 6 (13)~W. The temperature measured on the SiPM active region was $\sim 150$~\textdegree{}C.\\ We repeated the measurement on another cell of the same device at $\rm \Delta V_{IND}$ = 8 V. Figure~\ref{fig:sensl_cell} shows the \idark variation as a function of the exposure time; also in this case, we observe that a rapid reduction of the leakage current occurs with a $\tau$ of the order of 25 seconds, consistent with the value observed in Figure \ref{fig:dresda_cell_1a}.
 After $\sim 17$ min the \idark was reduced from 42.9 to 2.7 mA that is compatible with the reduction observed in the previous test.